AI Movie Maker: Turn Scripts Into Movies With Story.com

 What makes a good AI movie maker? (selection criteria)

-If you are comparing AI movie makers, these are the criteria that actually matter:
+If you are comparing AI movie makers and want to make movies online, these are the criteria that actually matter:

 Story.com specifically addresses all four criteria: